rodreeg0/Youtube-Ads-PopUp-Remover/README.md

 # Youtube-Ads-PopUp-Remover
 Youtube is now blocking ads.
-This is an extention to remove the annoying popup that appears and resumes the video playback automatically.
+This is an extension to remove the annoying popup that appears and resumes the video playback automatically.

 ![Sample Image](./images/1.png)